mutesecurity/SADFiles/README.md

 * To grab a single file, use `run sadfiles.ps1 -parameters "-f C:\Path\To\File.ext"`.
 Make sure you include the extension at the end.
 * To grab an entire directory, use `run sadfiles.ps1 -parameters "-f C:\Path\To\Folder"`.
 * In your Live Response session, use `cd C:\Temp\sadfiles` to navigate to the sadfiles folder.
-* The timestamped job log will be present here.
-Any errors that occured during runtime are detailed inside, as well as some limited metadata on the file(s) collected (including MD5, SHA1 and SHA256 hashes).
+* If any critical errors were encountered, the timestamped job log will be present here for inspection.
+* If no critical errors were encountered, the job log and the passworded archive will be bundled together at C:\Temp\sadfiles\Output within an archive file named after the System Name of the target.
-* To recover your output, use the `getfile` command in Live Response to retrieve the archive file within C:\Temp\sadfiles\Output.
+* To recover your output, use the `getfile` command in Live Response to retrieve this archive file from C:\Temp\sadfiles\Output.
 * NOTE: The script will remove the 7Zip files automatically on success by default.

 ## Advanced/Optional Features